eginh/bir-umut/README.md

 ## About Project "Bir Umut"

-BloodLink is an innovative open-source project designed to revolutionize how hospitals manage urgent blood donation requests.
+Bir Umut is an innovative open-source project designed to revolutionize how hospitals manage urgent blood donation requests.
 Our mission is to connect hospitals with the most suitable blood donors in real-time, potentially saving countless lives.

 ## Project Goals